-Immediately after this offering we will have (or if the underwriters' overallotment option is exercised in full) shares of common st tock outstandin ng.
-Of these shares, the shares of Class A common stock sold in this offering (25,000,000 Class A common stock if the underwriters' over-allotment option is not exercised and 28,750,000 shares if the under rwriters' over-a allotment option is exercised in full) will be freely tradable without restriction or further registratio n under the Se curities Act, except for any Class A common stock purchased by one of our affiliates within t he meaning of Rule 144 under the Securities Act.
-All of the remaining 8,583,333 founder shares (or 9,833,333 for under shares if the underwriters'

-over-allotment option is exercised in full) and all of the outstanding private placement units (750,000 private placement units) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.
+Immediately after this offering we will have 34,833,333 (or 36,158,333 if the underwriters' over-allotment option is exercised in full) shares of common stock outstanding.
+Of these shares, the shares of Class A common stock sold in this offering (25,000,000 Class A common stock if the underwriters' over-allotment option is not exercised and 28,750,000 shares if the underwriters' over-allotment option is exercised in full) will be freely tradable without restriction or further registration under the Securities Act, except for any Class A common stock purchased by one of our affiliates within the meaning of Rule 144 under the Securities Act.
+All of the remaining 8,583,333 founder shares (or 9,833,333 founder shares if the underwriters' over-allotment option is exercised in full) and all of the outstanding private placement units (1,250,000 private placement units, or up to 1,325,000 private placement units depending on the extent to which the underwriters' overallotment option is exercised) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.